Nile Perch (Victoria Perch) – Export, Threats, Invasive Species and More

 Threats Faced by Nile Perch

-The Nile Perch fish faces its challenges despite being an invasive species.
+The Nile Perch fish faces its challenges, regardless of it’s Nile perch invasive species status.
 As a species of megafauna, the most prominent threats to the species stem from overfishing and using unapproved fishing gear and other forms of invasive water orchids.
 Depletion of prey also plays a significant role, as it reduces the size of fishes and makes them more vulnerable and vulnerable to larger predators, such as crocodiles.

 In Uganda, a group of investors is calling on the Ugandan Parliament to ban the sale of this species on both local and regional markets to protect the export to EU markets.